Quantum Monte Carlo Simulation of Generalized Kitaev Models

 Here $i$ runs over the A sublattice and $i+\delta$ with $\delta=(1, 2, 3)$ over the nearest neighbors.
 The first term reduces to the Kitaev model~\cite{Kitaev06}.
 At $K=0$ the SU(2) spin symmetry of the Heisenberg model allows for sign free AFQMC simulations (see Supplemental Material).
 At any finite values of $K$ this symmetry is reduced to a $Z_2$ one in which $ \ve{\ve{S}}_{\ve{i}} \rightarrow -\ve{\ve{S}}_{\ve{i}}$ and no sign free formulation is known.
 We used the ALF (Algorithms for Lattice Fermions) implementation \cite{ALF_v1} of the well-established finite-temperature AFQMC method~\cite{Blankenbecler81,Assaad08_rev} and adopt the parametrization $K=A{\rm{sin}}(\varphi)$, $J=A{\rm{cos}}(\varphi)$, with $A=\sqrt{K^2+J^2}$.
 Henceforth, we use $A=1$ as the energy unit.
 Figure~\ref{fig:Fig1}(c) plots the average sign as a function of the angle $\varphi$ with and without the phase pinning strategy.
 One observes a remarkable improvement of the average sign when the phase is pinned to $0 ,\pi$.
 A crucial question is if we can reach experimental relevant energy scales for Kitaev materials.
 Typical energy scales such as the charge gap $\Delta_{\rm c}$~\cite{Winter_2017} and the magnitude of the exchange interactions~\cite{Katukuri_2014,Laurell:2020aa} read, $(\Delta_{\rm c}, A)\sim (0.35~\rm{eV},9~\rm{meV})$ for $\rm{Na}_2\rm{IrO}_3$ and $(\Delta_{\rm c}, A)\sim (1.1-1.9~\rm{eV}, 4~\rm{meV})$ for $\alpha$-$\rm{Ru}\rm{Cl}_3$.
 As we will show below, for model parameters corresponding to the zig-zag spin ordering observed in $\alpha$-$\rm{Ru}\rm{Cl}_3$ we can reach temperature scales $2.6$ times lower than the exchange coupling, that is, 18K.
 Hence the overlap with temperature range where experimental results can be interpreted in terms of Majorana fermions, $ T \in [10,100 ]\rm{K} $, is substantial \cite{Do:2017aa,Banerjee1055}.
-Henceforth, we will consider a $V=32$ lattice.
+Henceforth, we will consider a $V=32$ lattice, which is beyond the accessible lattice size in exact diagonalization calculations (i.e., $V=24$ lattice)~\cite{Chaloupka2010,Chaloupka-2013, Katukuri_2014,Yamaji-1,Winter:2017aa,Winter2018,Laurell:2020aa}.
 As for the Trotter discretization we have used a range of $\Delta\tau \in [0.01, 0.1]$ depending upon the temperature.
 For this range of $\Delta\tau $ the systematic error is contained within our error bars.
+Values of $\beta U =10$ were found to be sufficient to guarantee projection to the odd parity sector.

 The ground-state phase diagram as a function of the angle $\varphi$ presented in Ref.~\cite{Chaloupka-2013} (see Fig.~\ref{fig:Fig1}(c)) reflects the competition between the isotropic Heisenberg exchange $J$ and the Kitaev-type bond-directional exchange $K$, and leads to antiferromagnetic (AFM), Kitaev spin liquid (KSL), zig-zag, ferromagnetic (FM), and stripy phases.
 To study temperature effects as a function of $\varphi$, we measure the spin susceptibility,